About Sarah Meadows

 Sarah's work has been in shows and exhibitions, including "Botetourt County: 250+1 Years of Delight" (2021) at the History Museum of Western Virginia.
 Her work has been published (Illustrator for Hello Hokie Bird!
 Mascot Books, 2003) and featured in the History Museum of Western Virginia exhibition catalog (2021).

-Sarah is an active member of the Association of Traditional Hooking Artists (ATHA), National/Virginia Art Education Association, National Watercolor Society and serves on the Board of Directors for Historic Fincastle, Inc.
+Sarah is an active member of the Association of Traditional Hooking Artists (ATHA), National/Virginia Art Education Association, National Watercolor Society, and Historic Fincastle, Inc..